MatthewGerber/rlai/docs/raspberry_pi.md

 ## Introduction
 The Raspberry Pi is an appealing platform for mobile computation in general and for RLAI in particular.
 The latest model as of October 2021 has a 64-bit quad-core CPU with 8 GB of RAM.
-Add-on hardware provides a wide range of sensing and actuation capabilities, and the entire ecosystem is quite cheap.
+Add-on hardware provides a wide range of sensing and actuation capabilities, and the entire ecosystem is quite affordable.

 ## Operating System
-At present, the official Raspberry Pi OS is a 32-bit version of Debian running on the ARM CPU.
+At present, the official Raspberry Pi OS is a 32-bit version of Debian running on the 64-bit ARM CPU.
+Thus, the OS presents a 32-bit CPU to all software in the OS.
 It is possible to install most RLAI dependencies, either directly from the package repositories of by building them from source.
 A specific few, particularly JAX, are neither available in the repositories nor straightforward to build from source for the ARM CPU.
 There is an open issue for this [here](https://github.com/google/jax/issues/1161), and it indicates that support for 32-bit Raspberry Pi is not likely to appear soon.
-I experimented with Ubuntu Desktop 21.04 64-bit, which installs and runs without issues on the Raspberry Pi 4 Model B; however, the desktop interface is sluggish, and since this is not an LTS version it is not possible to use the Deadsnakes repository to install Python 3.7 and 3.8 (the default is Python 3.9).
-The Raspberry Pi Imager does not provide any other Desktop versions.
+I experimented with Ubuntu Desktop 21.04 64-bit, which installs and runs without issues on the Raspberry Pi 4 Model B; however, the desktop interface is sluggish, and since this is not an LTS version it is not possible to use the Deadsnakes repository to install Python 3.7 and 3.8 (the Ubuntu default is Python 3.9).
+The Raspberry Pi Imager does not provide any other Ubuntu Desktop versions.
 Ultimately, I settled on Ubuntu Server 20.04 64-bit, which is a much slimmer OS that also installs and runs without issues.
 It defaults to Python 3.8 and works fine with lighter desktop environments like XFCE.
-The installation is more complicated than for Desktop, but it is entirely feasible.
+The installation is more complicated than for Ubuntu Desktop, but it is entirely feasible.
+Detailed instructions are provided below.

 ### Image the Raspberry Pi SD Card
+1. Install and start the Raspberry Pi Imager.
-1. Select Ubuntu Server 20.04 64-bit within the Raspberry Pi Imager
+2. Select Ubuntu Server 20.04 64-bit within the Raspberry Pi Imager, then write the OS to the SD card.
-2. Insert and boot the SD card.
+3. Insert the SD card into the Raspberry Pi and boot.

 ### Configure Wireless Internet